What Recent Market Trends Mean for Southern Company's (SO) Stock - News Heater

 Many brokerage firms have already submitted their reports for SO stocks, with Scotiabank repeating the rating for SO by listing it as a “Sector Perform.”
 The predicted price for SO in the upcoming period, according to Scotiabank is $78 based on the research report published on November 03, 2023 of the current year 2023.

-During the last 5 trading sessions, SO fell by -3.25%, which changed the moving average for the period of 200-days by +0.86% in comparison to the 20-day moving average, which settled at $67.56.
-In addition, Southern Company saw -4.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SO rose by +3.28%, which changed the moving average for the period of 200-days by +2.05% in comparison to the 20-day moving average, which settled at $67.96.
+In addition, Southern Company saw -1.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading